PSYC 120 T1:Principles of Psychology 3 sem. hrs.

 PSYC 310 H1:DV:Gender 3 sem. hrs.

 Explores the impact of male and female socialization in individual development, careers, relations and family life.
 Examines the cultural context and resarch literature on gender differences in communication and relationship patterns, developmental theories, and mental helath.
 Applies theories and research to counseling situations in case studies.
-Next offered every fall semester.
+Next offered: Spring 2018 and Spring 2019.

 PSYC 321 Experimental Psychology 3 sem. hrs.

 Introduction to research methods with emphasis on conducting and evaluating controlled experiments.
 Course includes practical experience in collecting data, computing statistical measures, and interpreting results.
 Offered fall and spring semesters.

 Explores the major concepts of addiction, including the controversial application of the addiction paradigm to eating, sex, work, gambling, and other compulsive behaviors.
 Examines addiction as a multifaceted problem involving biological, psychological, social, cultural, and spiritual factors.
 Explores the assessment and treatment of addiction through the use of case studies and class excercises.
 Recommended for clinically oriented majors.
 Next offered: Fall 2017, Spring 2018, and Spring 2019.